 My husband Mike and I live in a 110-year old house on the North Side of Chicago.
 On our first date, in January of 2000, we showed up at the restaurant wearing the exact same outfit: jeans and a brown sweater over a blue-and-white checked shirt.
 Awkward!
 We got over it.
 But even now, before leaving the house, we always check to make sure we’re not wearing the same thing.

-I wrote a lot of short stories back then, and still do.
-I love short stories.
-They’re like magic tricks.
-They may seem easy to write, but the opposite is true.
+When I first began to write fiction, I wrote a lot of short stories.
+Short stories may seem easy to write, but the opposite is true.
 In the best short stories, every single word matters.
 Many great stories can be found in literary journals published by colleges and universities.
 I sold my first story in 1996 to Ascent, which at that time was published by the University of Illinois.
 Over the years, I have published more stories in great journals like StoryQuarterly, New Orleans Review, Sou’wester, Southern Humanities Review and elsewhere.
 Each time I’ve published a story, it’s felt like another step forward in becoming a “real writer.”